cs1302uga/cs1302-ce09/README.md

       `getName` method as well as the return values of the `getArea` and `getPerimeter` methods.
 Which classes do not explicitly define `getArea` and `getPerimeter`?

+1. Make sure that all Java files pass the `checkstyle` audit.

 1. Compile the `ShapeDriver` class and run it.
 Is the output what you expected?

 1. Tell Git to track changes made to your `ShapeDriver.java` file, then commit the changes to your local copy of the repository.
 Be sure to include a good log message.